andreaskoch/postdeploy/README.md

 }
 ```

-When using the above sample configuration, postdeploy will execute the command `modman update-all` in the folder `/var/vhosts/example.com/htdocs` every time a POST request is sent to `http://127.0.0.1:80/deploy/bitbucket/magento-modules` (assuming you binding postdeploy to "127.0.0.1:80").
+When using the above sample configuration, postdeploy will execute the command `modman update-all` in the folder `/var/vhosts/example.com/htdocs` every time a POST request is sent to `http://127.0.0.1:80/deploy/bitbucket/magento-modules` (assuming you bound postdeploy to "127.0.0.1:80").

 ## Build Status